doki-doki-ai-edition/discord-bot/README.md

 ## Sayori

-- Make a bot and name it Monika
+- Make a bot and name it Sayori
 - Open `sayori.py` in the `characters` folder
 - Set `THREAD_ID` to a thread ID that only the Sayori bot will have access to in your #doki-logs channel

 ## Natsuki

-- Make a bot and name it Monika
+- Make a bot and name it Natsuki
 - Open `natsuki.py` in the `characters` folder
 - Set `THREAD_ID` to a thread ID that only the Natsuki bot will have access to in your #doki-logs channel

 ## Yuri

-- Make a bot and name it Monika
+- Make a bot and name it Yuri
 - Open `yuri.py` in the `characters` folder
 - Set `THREAD_ID` to a thread ID that only the Yuri bot will have access to in your #doki-logs channel